John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

      # Note that there is no "\\ at\\ .*\\.cpp\\:[0-9]+" pattern that gives the line number of the error for print.backtrace() to find.

-     # Notes

-     - To edit the user system path on a Windows 10 machine search for 'env' and click on 'Edit environmental variables for your account'.

-     - gdb.exe appears not to be available in RTools 4.2 ( https://cran.r-project.org/bin/windows/Rtools/ ).
-        Using the system path given above still in works in R ver 4.2.1

-     - RTools 4.2 has major changes, with all executables now in the folder <x86_64-w64-mingw32.static.posix>.
-An empty skeleton of folders still exists.